StrafeStopper/strafe-kustom/README.md

   * Please set your launcher to `two` pages or more.
   * The wallaper may not function correctly if set to only have one page or your launcher doesn't have `two or more` pages.
 * By default, this wallpaper if formatted to have a `12x8` app grid and no padding on **Nova Launcher**
-  * If any formatting issues arise, you may tinker with your launcher, the wallpaper or contact me (below).
 * More common issues can be easily solved.
   1. Set your wallpaper to a regular **static** image.
   2. Set the wallpaper again by following **Applying the wallpaper** above./